Authentication

 3. Generate a new token before expiry

-Before your token expires, generate a new one with the OAuth token endpoint as described above.
+Shortly before your token expires (we recommend 30 seconds), generate a new one with the OAuth token endpoint as described in Step 1C above.

 If your authentication is misconfigured and causes repeated access attempts with invalid credentials, it may result in a temporary blockage on your IP address: